zbunde/tutorials.gschool.it/source/computerSetup.liquid.md

 Chrome will be our primary development browser because of the great built in [development tools](https://developers.google.com/chrome-developer-tools/){:target="_blank"}.
 If you typically use another browser, please get familiar with Chrome.

+You can install the Chrome Browser [here](https://www.google.com/intl/en/chrome/browser/) Click on the download once it is complete to open it.
+Then, drag the Chrome application to your applications folder as prompted.

 To confirm successful installation, open up the Chrome browser from the Applications directory and set it as your default browser.
+It will ask you to sign in with your Google account.
+This is optional.